cloudfridge/cloudfridge/README.md

 use of sophisticated control software and the power of cloud computing to remotely operate a refrigeration system, optimize for energy consumption and push efficiency to new limits.

-Read more technical details in the Cloudfridge [wiki](https://github.com/cloudfridge/cloudfridge/wiki/Cloudfridge)
+Read more technical details in the Cloudfridge [wiki](https://github.com/cloudfridge/cloudfridge/wiki/Wiki-Index)

+The software, hardware designs and documentation in this repository are copyright of Visible Energy, Inc. and licensed open source under the [AGPL License](http://www.gnu.org/licenses/agpl.html).
+See the LICENSE file.

 Cloudfridge is in funded with a grant from the [California Energy Commission](http://www.energy.ca.gov/research/index.html).